18F/18f.gsa.gov/_posts/2018-07-06-ask-18f-plain-language-government-terms.md

 These documents are most successful when everyone is contributing, so don’t let it live as a read-only page on your intranet.
-Put it somewhere where everyone can add or update terms, like in a shared Google Sheet or your project wiki and then make sure you link to it in your shared resources.
+Put it somewhere where everyone can add or update terms, like in a shared Google Sheet or your project wiki, and then make sure you link to it in your shared resources.
 Use the tools your team uses most often, an imperfect tool that more people use often is better than a perfect tool that people barely use.